meain/logscroll/README.md

 # Logscroll

-> Well, logs are useful.
-But limit it to a certain height.
+> Provide a limited window for logs

 <p align="center">